You’ve probably seen a lot of recipes for keto pasta using some form of cheese and almond flour combination.

 To make this keto pasta:

 - Weigh the flour in a bowl, and use another bowl to make a hole in the middle.

 - Add the eggs into the hole.

-- Slowly bring the flour into the center of the eggs using a fork until you have shaggy mess.
+- Slowly bring the flour into the center of the eggs using a fork until you have a shaggy mess.

 - Empty the bowl onto a stable work surface and begin kneading with your hands.